Roman influence in Caucasian Albania

-This article discusses the Roman influence in Caucasian Albania (located largely in the North and Northwestern parts of the present day Azerbaijan).
+The Roman Empire influenced parts of Caucasian Albania (located largely in the North and Northwestern parts of the present day Azerbaijan).

 Characteristics

 The Roman Empire controlled Caucasian Albania only as a vassal state, never fully incorporating it as it temporarily did with neighboring Armenia.
 This influence started in the first century BC and lasted until around 250 AD, but around 299 Albania was again briefly a Roman vassal state under Emperor Diocletian.

 A later influence came from the Eastern Roman Empire, when Emperor Heraclius was able to take control of Caucasian Albania in 627 with help from the Gokturks during the Third Perso-Turkic War.

 Client state

 There was an enduring relation of Caucasian Albania with Ancient Rome.

-Indeed, in 65 BC the Roman general Pompey, who had just subjugated Armenia and Iberia and had conquered Colchis, entered Caucasian Albania at the head of his army.
+In 65 BC the Roman general Pompey, who had just subjugated Armenia and Iberia and had conquered Colchis, entered Caucasian Albania at the head of his army.
 He clashed with the forces of Oroezes, king of Albania, and quickly defeated them.
 Pompey ensured the control of Albanians nearly reaching the Caspian Sea before returning to Anatolia.
 But the Albanians, influenced by the Parthian Empire were not slow to revolt against Rome: in 36 BC Mark Antony found himself obliged to send one of his lieutenants to bring an end to their rebellion.
 Zober, who was then king of Albania, capitulated and Albania thus became – at least in name – a "Roman protectorate", starting a condition of vassalage that lasted for nearly three centuries.

 A king of Albania appears in the list of dynasties whose ambassadors were received by Augustus.

 In 35 AD King Pharasmanes of Iberia and his brother Mithridates, with the support of Rome, confronted the Parthians in Armenia: the Albanians proved effective allies, contributing to the defeat and temporary eviction of the Parthians.